JidapaBur/TH_Avg_HouseholdIncome/README.md

 ---

-## 3. Calculate the Ratio of Income-Expenses to GDP
+## 3. Calculate the Ratio of Income-Expense to GDP

 - Formula